Rajendraladkat1919/three-tier-webapp-deployment/README.md

     5. All certifacte should be managed using ACM
     6. Jenkins will be used with Left Shift aprroach to build docker and helm as artifacts.
     7. Automated Jenkis pipeline will be in place to provision infratsructure and deploy the application code.
+    8. We can replace the database with Managed database as per the requirement where less operation cost is requires.